olgupila/STORM-AI-devkit-2025/docs/usage.md

 ```
 jupyter lab
 ```
 JupyterLab will then open automatically in your browser.
-The example scripts are located in the `example` folder.
+The example submissions are located in the `baseline_submissions` folder.

 ## Data Visualization
 The data visualization notebook (`data_visualization.ipynb`) guides the challengers in loading, manipulating, and visualizing the training data and labels.